 Patients today have more access to information than ever before.
 A well-informed patient usually seeks a second opinion, especially if the first opinion is not from a specialist.
 Beware that every specialist is not necessarily board certified.
 For the best results, seek the medical opinions of board certified doctors within the specialty that you need.
 Consultation and treatment for varicose veins from a “board certified vascular surgeon” provides patients with the highest level of care available.

-Those in Southern California near Riverside, Temecula, Ontario, or Victorville should contact Empire Vein Specialists, the area’s top vascular treatment center.
+Those in Inland Empire, Riverside, San Bernardino, Moreno Valley, and surrounding areas of California should contact Empire Vein Specialists, the area’s top vascular treatment center.
 The highly regarded medical staff features board-certified vascular surgeons and 5-star customer reviews.
 To schedule a free consultation, call 1-800-VARICOSE now.